jasonsbarr/how-to-think-like-a-programmer/manuscript/03-branching-looping.md

 Unicode maps text to numbers according to various different encoding schemes, the most common of which is UTF-8.
 When text is encoded as UTF-8, all "characters," which means a Unicode scalar value that represents some bit of text in some alphabet, are mapped to a sequence of 1, 2, 3, or 4 bytes (8 bits each).

+A bit is the smallest size value you can represent in a computer, which in binary code is just a 1 or 0.
+A byte is 8 bits.
+You've probably seen your computer's RAM or storage space given in terms of megabytes or gigabytes, which are 1 million or 1 billion bytes, respectively.

 JavaScript doesn't use UTF-8.
 For all practical purposes, we can say JavaScript uses UTF-16.

-In UTF-16, Unicode scalars are represented by either 1 or 2 16-bit (2 bytes each) sequences.
+In UTF-16, Unicode scalars are represented by either 1 or 2 2-byte (16 bits each) sequences.
 It's actually more complicated than that, but it's unlikely you'll ever need to worry about the difference unless you end up writing a library of string functions (which I have done).

 It's important to note that a Unicode scalar may not correspond exactly to what we think of as a "character" in text.
 It's a character for the computer's purposes, but some user-perceived characters may actually be made up of multiple Unicode scalars.